 Separate letters can be written to schools, camps, day care centers and nannies, so the parent can rest assured that if their child is injured, he or she will receive fast emergency care.

 Authorization letters should be updated regularly, so they contain the correct names of the people receiving the permission.
 For example, the principal may change, the nanny may change and a new letter would need to be provided.

-Below is a sample medical treatment consent letter written for a babysitter.
+Below are sample medical treatment consent letters written for a babysitter.
 A copy should be sent to the authorized person, the doctor or hospital that is mentioned in the letter and to the insurance company.
 The parent or guardian should keep a copy.